GothenburgBitFactory/taskwarrior/docs/rfcs/protocol.md

 All modifications to tasks (add, modify, done, delete \...) are recorded in the form of a fully-composed [JSON-formatted task](/docs/design/task).
 The formatted task is added to a local backlog.data file.
 If a task is modified a second time, it is added again to the backlog.data file - the lines are not combined.
-Each task SHALL have a \'modified\' date attribute that will help resolve conflicts.
+Each task SHALL have a 'modified' date attribute that will help resolve conflicts.

 On sync:

--   Send a \'sync\' type message with the entire contents of the backlog.data, unmodified, as the message payload.
+-   Send a 'sync' type message with the entire contents of the backlog.data, unmodified, as the message payload.

 -   Receive one of the following response codes:

-  -   201: This means \'no change\', and there is no further action to be taken.
+  -   201: This means 'no change', and there is no further action to be taken.

-  -   200: This means \'success\', and the message payload contains a set of tasks and a sync key:
+  -   200: This means 'success', and the message payload contains a set of tasks and a sync key:

     -   The formatted tasks are to be stored as-is.
         These tasks will either be appended to the client data or will overwrite existing client data, based on the UUID of the task.